Thundra: Secret Invasion: Inhumans

-Lady Liberators

-Thundra, Sue Storm and Valkyrie team up with She-Hulk and her Skrull partner Jazinda (masquerading as a Shi'ar) to forcibly distribute stagnating aid in the corrupt country of Marinmer.

 Alliance with the Red Hulk

 The Red Hulk battles the Lady Liberators and tricks them into believing they caused him to pass out.
 Red Hulk then kidnaps Thundra, and offers her an alliance after deducing she was the only one of the group that was willing to kill him.
 After agreeing to the alliance, Thundra becomes a subordinate of the Intelligencia, a group of genius villains founded by Leader.
 After Red Hulk is betrayed by the Intelligencia in the "Fall of the Hulks" storyline, Thundra aids him in his escape and leaves the group.
-Since her departure from the group, her daughter Lyra has joined their ranks.

 Powers and abilities

-As a result of genetic engineering, Thundra has vast superhuman strength and resistance to physical injury sufficient to allow her to stand toe to toe with the likes of the Thing.
+As a result of genetic engineering, Thundra has superhuman strength and resistance to physical injury.
 Her speed, stamina, agility, and reflexes are heightened to the peak of natural human capability.
 She has undergone intensive pain-management training.

 Trained as a warrior, with extensive training in the hand-to-hand and military combat techniques of the 23rd century, she is a seasoned combat veteran who possesses superior fighting skills and is considered to be the greatest warrior among her people.
 Thundra is also a skilled combatant with a sword or her three-foot linked chain, the latter of which is her weapon of choice, often attached to a bracelet on her left forearm.

 Other versions

 Avengers Forever

-An alternate timeline variant of Thundra appears in Avengers Forever as a member of the Avengers.
+An alternate timeline version of Thundra appears in Avengers Forever as a member of the Avengers.

 Hulk: Raging Thunder

-A possible future variant of Thundra appears in Hulk: Raging Thunder and Fall of the Hulks: Red Hulk.
+A possible future version of Thundra appears in Hulk: Raging Thunder and Fall of the Hulks: Red Hulk.
 This version was captured by scientists, who impregnated her with cell scrapings from the Hulk.
-She would later give birth to a green-skinned daughter named Lyla, who would go on to become the new She-Hulk.
+Thundra later gives birth to a daughter named Lyra, who would go on to become the new She-Hulk.